Loading

 Six residents.
 Denied on precedent.
 The smallest possible care use — 2 to 6 residents — wasn't small enough.
 When the objection is zone-level precedent, no scale reduction resolves it.

-Intelligence compiled from 3 news articles, Thomas County hearing records, and comparable Georgia care home CUP denials
+Cited research compiled from 3 news articles, Thomas County hearing records, and comparable Georgia care home CUP denials

-7 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI identifies structural zone-level barriers — like Thomas County's precedent argument — before you spend attorney time on a CUP that was never going to be approved.
+RealClear identifies structural zone-level barriers — like Thomas County's precedent argument — before you spend attorney time on a CUP that was never going to be approved.
 Find your by-right site before you file.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions